T

 park

 The site of the 2008 Beijing Olympics, featuring iconic structures like the Bird's Nest (National Stadium) and the Water Cube (National Aquatics Center).
-You can admire the architecture from the outside or take tours inside.
+It's now a public park perfect for a relaxed walk.

 ~120 min